rozek/blockly-ai-playground/README.md

 [Live Demo](https://rozek.github.io/blockly-ai-playground/LiveDemo) **Warning: this is still just a "proof-of-concept" which only runs an inference on a given OpenAI-compatible Server (tested with [Perplexity](https://www.perplexity.ai/)).
 More interesting blocks will follow until end of this week**

+> <span style="color:red">CORS note: modern browser security measures may complicate API requests.
+To succeed, you may have to install a CORS Unblocking extension into your browser (like [this](https://webextension.org/listing/access-control.html) one)</span>

 > **Latest News: if you want to try, start with the [basic Settings example](#basic-settings) and enter your `APIServer`, `APIKey` and `default_model` settings.
 Then use the [PoC example](#proof-of-concept) and run your first inferences.
-If you have API access to a SearXNG server, you may also try the [AI-assisted Web Search](#ai-web-search-with-live-reporting) So far, it has only been tested with Perplexity AI on a Mac - but you may still play around with the set of already existing blocks!**
+If you have API access to a SearXNG server, you may also try the [AI-assisted Web Search](#ai-web-search-with-live-reporting).
+Please note: the "blockly-ai-playground" has only been tested with Perplexity AI on a Mac so far**

 ![Live Demo Screenshot](https://rozek.github.io/blockly-ai-playground/LiveDemo/Screenshot.png)